sipb/homeworld/docs/deploy.md

                 LocalForward 5905 localhost:5905
                 LocalForward 5906 localhost:5906
                 LocalForward 5910 localhost:5910

+        # Note that you will need Kerberos tickets
+        # (generate them with kinit)
+        # to access the development server.
     $ scp preseeded.iso toast:/srv/preseeded.iso
-        # If you get a password prompt, DON'T give it anything.
-        # You should generate Kerberos tickets (kinit) before
-        # attempting to access the development server, otherwise
-        # SSH will fallback to password authentication.

 # Setting up the machines

 ## For development only: Rebuilding the virtual machines

 For development, we're using a set of virtual machines on toast.
-To simulate cluster bringup, we destroy all the virtual machines and rebuild them using a script on toast.
-On toast (access toast with ``ssh toast``):
+To simulate cluster bringup, we destroy all the virtual machines and rebuild them using a script on toastfs-dev.
+On toastfs-dev (access with ``ssh toast``):

-    $ ~/hyades/rebuild-homeworld-cluster.sh /srv/preseeded.iso
+    # ~/hyades/rebuild-homeworld-cluster.sh /srv/preseeded.iso

 You can then access the virtual machines using VNC.
 For example, using TigerVNC:

     $ vncviewer localhost:5910 # supervisor node
     $ for i in `seq 1 6`; do vncviewer localhost:590$i & done

+Note that you will need a toastfs-dev SSH session running so that VNC can communicate through it (via LocalForward).

 ## Setting up the supervisor operating system